Example Repo

 Step 3: Collect KYC Data

-Once you have the KYC data, callregisterUserData to register it with Newton, scoped to your identity domain:
+Once you have the KYC data from your vendor, callregisterUserData to register it with Newton, scoped to your identity domain:

 CalllinkApp to link the user’s registered identity to your policy client contract:

 The user completes the link confirmation in the Newton identity popup.
-Under the hood, this callslinkIdentityAsUser on the IdentityRegistry contract — a transaction signed by the user’s wallet.
+Under the hood, this callslinkIdentityAsUser on the IdentityRegistry contract — a transaction signed by the user’s Newton identity wallet.

 To remove a user’s identity link from your app, callunlinkApp: